-Remarks by John C. Bogle Founder and Former Chief Executive, the Vanguard Group at Immaculata University Immaculata, PA October 23, 2006
+Reflections on Markets, Ethics, and Careers Remarks by John C. Bogle Founder and Former Chief Executive, the Vanguard Group at The Stern School of Business, New York University New York, NY March 23, 2007

-Over the years, I've done more than my fair share of speaking, but I still get my greatest joy in meeting in an academic environment, and especially when the audience includes university students who are our nation's hope for the future.
-While I welcome you all here this morning, I confess to the teachers-doing not only the nation's work, but the Lord's-and Immaculata's friends in the local community who have been kind enough to join us that it is the students who will be the prime focus of the latter part of my message.
-But I think you'll all find food for thought in those ideas too.
+Over the years, I've done more than my fair share of speaking, but I still get my greatest joy in meeting in an academic environment, and especially with the college students who are our nation's hope for the future.
+While I welcome you all here this afternoon, I confess to the teachers and business leaders who have been kind enough to join us that it is the students who will be the prime focus of the latter part of my message.
+But I think you'll all find food for thought in the ideas that I'll present.

-I'll speak first about the ideas in my latest book, The Battle for the Soul of Capitalism.
-Let me get right to the point by quoting from its dedication, to my twelve grandchildren and the other fine young citizens of their generation:
+In my limited time, I want to reflect on our financial markets and our business ethics, and their relationship to the careers of our leaders, future as well as present.
+In my recent book The Battle for the Soul of Capitalism, I get right to the point in its dedication, to my twelve grandchildren-half of whom are now college students-and the other fine young citizens of their generation: